Situation normal in Udaipur, curfew relaxed for 12 hours | Law-Order

 - India

-With the situation returning to normal, curfew was relaxed on Monday for 12 hours in Udaipur where a tailor was brutally murdered by two men, leading to communal tension.
+Two men, Riaz Akhtari and Ghouse Mohammad, hacked to death a tailor, Kanhaiya Lal, with a cleaver at his shop in the Dhan Mandi area here on June 28 to avenge an ''insult to Islam''.

-Mobile internet services are suspended till 12 pm and a decision to restore the services would be taken after a review, collector Tara Chand Meena said.
+Following the incident, curfew was imposed in areas falling under the limits of seven police stations -- Dhan Mandi, Ghanta Ghar, Hathi Pole, Amba Mata, Suraj Pole, Bhupalpura and Savina.

-''A relaxation of 12 hours from 8 am to 8 pm is there today.
-The situation is absolutely normal,'' he said.
+''A curfew relaxation of 12 hours, from 8 am to 8 pm, has been given today.
+The situation is absolutely normal,'' Udaipur Collector Tara Chand Meena said.

-Curfew was imposed in seven police station areas of Udaipur following the killing of Kanhaiya Lal, the tailor, on Tuesday last and incidents of violence.
+Another official said the suspension of mobile internet services in the city ended at 12 pm.

-He was hacked to death allegedly by Riaz Akhtari and Ghouse Mohammad who said in a video posted online that they had avenged an insult to Islam.
-The two alleged killers were arrested hours later in Rajsamand.
+Superintendent of Police Vikas Sharma said, ''Policemen are deployed in the city to maintain law and order and the situation is normal and completely under control.
+Udaipur has been peaceful and appeals have been made to people to maintain the peace.''
+Union Jal Shakti Minister Gajendra Singh Shekhawat met Lal's family here on Monday.
+He also blamed the state government and police for his murder.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)